veilchen-web/veilchen/docs/api.rst

 The :class:`Response` Object
 ===================================================

 The :class:`Response` class stores the HTTP status code as well as headers and cookies that are to be sent to the client.
-Similar to :data:`bottle.request` there is a thread-local :data:`bottle.response` instance that can be used to adjust the `current` response.
+Similar to :data:`veilchen.request` there is a thread-local :data:`veilchen.response` instance that can be used to adjust the `current` response.
 Moreover, you can instantiate :class:`Response` and return it from your request handler.
 In this case, the custom instance overrules the headers and cookies defined in the global one.

 .. autoclass:: Response
    :members: